HenryGinn/Quadratic-Programming/README.md

 4: HOW THE QUADRATIC ALGORITHM WORKS
 5: COMPUTATION OF NEW LINEAR PROFIT FUNCTION
 6: CHOOSING THE PIVOT ROW
+7: CONVERGENCE AND NON-UNIQUENESS
+8: DISCUSSION ON DEGENERATIVE SITUATIONS
+9: LINEAR ALGEBRA IMPLEMENTATION OF SIMPLEX

 ################################### OVERVIEW ###################################